AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingLabellessLeftTooEarlyDetectionModel.md

 ## Upon Player Join

-In here, what you need to do is:

-* Store initial player data as a vector of numbers.
+In here, what you need to do is to store initial player data as a vector of numbers.

 Below, we will show you how to create this: